Wednesday, 25 May 2022

 The Broughton's set included “Apache Drop Out” a bizarre mash-up of the 1960 Shadows’ hit and Captain Beefheart’s “Drop Out Boogie” which would later be released as their fourth Harvest single in 1970.
 Edgar’s semi operatic vocal technique (incorporating more than a hint of Beefheart), as employed by the likes of Arthur Brown and others, was definitely an acquired taste.
 But, like it or not, he was in full voice at Hyde Park.

 The highlight of their short set was undoubtedly the anthemic “Out Demons Out” during which Edgar attempted to whip up the crowd with some half-hearted revolutionary sloganeering along the lines of “You’ve got the power, what are you going to do with it?”
-Although unreleased on record until the following year “Out Demons Out” became arguably the EBB’s biggest song and the one by which they are most fondly remembered.
+Although unreleased on record until the following year “Demons” became arguably the EBB’s biggest song and the one by which they are most fondly remembered.

-Footnote: Just as this piece was published we learned of the sad death of Steve Broughton (below right), on May 30, 2022, aged 72.
+Footnote: Just as this piece was published, we learned of the sad death of Steve Broughton (below right), on May 30, 2022, aged 72.

 Record Collector Note: “Evil” was the very first single on the Harvest label and the Alchemy and Wasa Wasa albums were released together on the same day with consecutive catalogue numbers.